 Donald Trump’s ambition has met its match in Keir Starmer, diplomatic bollard

-By refusing to retaliate tit-for-tat with a trade war or by cancelling the King’s state visit to the United States, the prime minister has become the immovable object of global politics, says Sean O’Grady
+In refusing to retaliate tit-for-tat with a trade war, or by cancelling the King’s state visit to the United States, the prime minister has become the immoveable object of global politics, says Sean O’Grady

-The prime minister spoke up on behalf of an unusually united country – even Nigel Farage is just about onside – shocked and appalled by Donald Trump’s threat to invade Greenland, destroy Nato and lay waste to what remains of British industry through punitive tariffs.
+The prime minister spoke up on behalf of a country that is unusually united – even Nigel Farage is just about on side – in being shocked and appalled by Donald Trump’s threat to invade Greenland, destroy Nato, and lay waste what remains of British industry through punitive tariffs.

-For his emergency press conference, the prime minister put on his most serious face (and that is very stern indeed) and declared that the president’s actions had been “badly received”.

-There was, equally, also a clear message to the British people and our European allies.
-It was that the Americans are far too important to the British national interest to allow the alliance and the “special relationship”, damaged as it is to the point of parody, to end.
-We rely on the US for our defence, for intelligence-sharing (not least about terrorism), for trade and, above all, for the UK’s nuclear deterrent.
+There was equally a clear message to the British people, and to our European allies.
+It was that the Americans are far too important to Britain’s national interest for us to allow the alliance – and the “special relationship”, damaged as it is to the point of parody – to end.
+We rely on the US for our defence, for intelligence-sharing (not least about terrorism), for trade and, above all, for our nuclear deterrent.

-When push comes to shove, Starmer was not-quite-saying, these matter more than Greenland.
-In any case, the prime minister said: “I don’t actually think he’s genuinely considering military action.”
-He didn’t deploy the term “taco” (“Trump Always Chickens Out”), but it immediately came to mind.
+When push comes to shove, Starmer was not-quite-saying, these things matter more than Greenland.
+In any case, the prime minister said, “I don’t actually think he’s genuinely considering military action.”
+He didn’t deploy the term “taco” (Trump Always Chickens Out), but it immediately came to mind.

 Starmer is the self-declared exponent of “steady diplomacy”, and he’s well suited to it.
-He was branded by his flamboyant predecessor Boris Johnson a “pointless human bollard”, but, to be fair to bollards as well as the prime minister, they have their uses when there are dangerous drivers on the roads – a crucial traffic-calming measure.
+His flamboyant predecessor Boris Johnson branded him a “pointless human bollard”, but, to be fair to bollards as well as to the prime minister, they have their uses when there are dangerous drivers on the roads – a crucial traffic-calming measure.

-In foreign policy, then, Starmer is more like a French or an American president, transcending politics.
-So he’s not interested, and a bit annoyed, about the idea of cancelling the King and Queen’s forthcoming visit to America to celebrate 250 years of independence.
-Nor is he up for launching a trade war with the world’s biggest economy which would hit British workers and British consumers, and do nothing to solve the cost of living crisis.
+In foreign policy, then, Starmer is more like a French or a US president, transcending politics.
+So he’s not interested in (and a bit annoyed at) the idea of cancelling the King and Queen’s forthcoming visit to America to celebrate 250 years of independence.
+Nor is he up for launching a trade war with the world’s biggest economy, which would hit British workers and British consumers, and would do nothing to solve the cost-of-living crisis.

-As with Brexit, so it is with Trumpian America; the prime minister is there to make the best of a bad situation – “our job is to find a way forward”.
+As with Brexit, so it is with Trump’s America.
+The prime minister is there to make the best of a bad situation: “Our job is to find a way forward.”
 He wants to do things in a “pragmatic, sensible way”.

-To sum up – and frustrating as it may be for those itching for him to “do something” – Starmer is smarter than that.
+To sum up – as frustrating as it may be for those itching for him to “do something” – Starmer is smarter than that.

-He is a what you might call Bollardian, the immovable traffic bollard of geopolitics who believes in “words not actions”, and who will never choose between America and Europe.
-You can push him all you like, but he’ll do anything – or, rather, precisely nothing – rather than get out of the way.
+He is what you might call Bollardian: the immoveable traffic bollard of geopolitics, who believes in “words not actions” and will never choose between the US and Europe.
+You can push him all you like, but he’ll do anything – even if that means precisely nothing – rather than get out of the way.

 Join our commenting forum